-32. Upon information and belief, this Court has personal jurisdiction over Defendants in this action because Defendants have committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Defendants would not offend traditional notions of fair play and substantial justice.
-Defendants, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), have committed and continue to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
+(including distributors, retailers, partners and others), has committed and continue to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the asserted patents.

-33. Venue is proper in this district under 28 U.S.C. §§ 1391(b), 1391(c) and 1400(b).
-Upon information and belief, Defendants have transacted business in the Eastern District of Texas and have committed acts of direct and indirect infringement in the Eastern District of Texas.
+30. Venue is proper in this district under 28 U.S.C. §§ 1391(b)-(d) and 1400(b).
+Upon information and belief, CipherCloud has transacted business in the Eastern District of Texas and have committed acts of direct and indirect infringement in the Eastern District of Texas.